usamaahmedsh/synthetic-data-langchain-rag/README.md

   - Add more sophisticated topic- or category-aware over-generation strategies

 The codebase is structured so you can tweak individual components (generation, filtering, scoring, sampling) and re-run the pipeline to see how the final query set changes.

+## License and ownership

+Copyright (c) 2025 Usama Ahmed.
+All rights reserved.

+You may view, clone, and fork this repository for personal or internal use.
+You may not redistribute modified versions, create derivative works, or use this project in commercial products without explicit written permission from the author.